remyinthecloud/Reeve-ExpenseTrackerApp/README.md

 # Reeve-ExpenseTrackerApp
 This app allows user to keep track of their expenses through notion.
-This app was built using flutter with the notion api.
+This app was built using in flutter using dart with the notion api.